Pursue Your Higher Education In One Of The UK Universities

 - Students must be over 18 years of age

-- International students who study a full-time undergraduate or postgraduate degree course at a recognised university are allowed to work part-time during term for up to 20 hours a week and full-time during the holidays.
+- International students who study a full-time undergraduate or postgraduate degree course at a recognised university on a Student Visa are allowed to work part-time during term for up to 20 hours a week and full-time during the holidays.

 - Each higher education institution has clearly defined semesters throughout the academic year, including specific breaks for holidays.
 During these breaks, you can work full-time at your job if you wish.